minego/nix-dev-flakes/README.md

 ## Setup

+1. Install the 'uidmap' package on your host Linux distro.
+This is needed to use rootless docker, and is the only Linux dependency that can't currently be installed automatically using nix.

+2. If you are running on macOS then rootless docker does not work.
+You must install and configure docker desktop before hand.

-1. [Install nix](https://nixos.org/download) on your host OS (Any Linux distro, macOS or WSL in windows)
+3. [Install nix](https://nixos.org/download) on your host OS (Any Linux distro, macOS or WSL in windows)

-2. Enable some needed nix options:
+4. Enable some needed nix options:
 ```
 	mkdir -p .config/nix/
 	echo "extra-experimental-features = nix-command flakes" > .config/nix/nix.conf
 ```

-3. Install a few dependencies, such as [https://direnv.net/](direnv) that are needed to start.
+5. Install a few dependencies, such as [https://direnv.net/](direnv) that are needed to start.
 This example assumes bash.
 ```
 	nix-env -i direnv nix-direnv